 Instead, when needed, they’ll opt to recommend suppliers based on strength and core competencies as opposed to relationships.
 Instead of insisting on using a specific vendor, a neutral MSP would develop a business requirements document, conduct an RFP, coordinate the required meetings, and use market research / proprietary information to recommend the right vendor mix for the client.

-2. Greater Ongoing Savings.
+2. Greater ongoing savings

-The objective visibility afforded by a neutral MSP and through the VMS technology they use to manage manage the program, enables clients to leverage and eliminate the often substantial price difference between suppliers providing the same services.
+The objective visibility afforded by a neutral MSP and through the VMS technology they use to manage the program, enables clients to leverage and eliminate the often substantial price difference between suppliers providing the same services.

 The neutral MSP will ensure the enforcement of a geography-specific rate card, longevity rate reductions, and caps on supplier markups and other policies, will further help reduce costs.